-If you are struggling to make your money last to the end of the week/month or worried about how you’ll pay your bills, a financial health check can help you ensure you are receiving the money you are entitled to and not paying over the odds for services.
+If you are struggling to make your money last or worried about how you’ll pay your bills, a financial health check can help you ensure you are receiving the money you are entitled to and not paying over the odds for services.

 What is a Financial Health Check?